isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Often, rules also lead to faster/easier initial development.
 As far as we can tell, these rules lead to code that performs as well or better than older, more conventional techniques;
-they are meant to follow the zero-overhead principle ("what you don't use, you don't pay for" or "When you use an abstraction mechanism appropriately, you get at least as good performance as if you had handcoded using lower-level language constructs").
+they are meant to follow the zero-overhead principle ("what you don't use, you don't pay for" or "when you use an abstraction mechanism appropriately, you get at least as good performance as if you had handcoded using lower-level language constructs").
 Consider these rules ideals for new code, opportunities to exploit when working on older code, and try to approximate these ideas as closely as feasible.
 Remember: